10 things you should do now to prepare for winter

 If you get stuck in your car in winter it could be dangerous, so get a winter car kit ready: ice scraper, de-icer, jump leads, shovel, blanket, sunglasses (for winter glare from the low sun), torch.
 Get all these things ready before the start of winter and then keep them in the car - you never know when you might need them.
 For longer trips think about food, water and medicines too.
 Here's what should be in your winter car kit.

 It’s worth thinking about how you might get to work in the event of severe weather.
 Sometimes roads may be more affected than the rail network, but on other occasions the opposite may be true.
-Can you work from home if travel is not advised?
-Consider your alternative options and discuss with your employer so if the weather does turn you’re already prepared.
+You may also be able to use a bus if the more main roads are clear.
+Think about whether there's an option for you to work from home if travel is not advised?
+Consider your alternative options and discuss with your employer in advance, so if the weather does turn you’re already prepared.

 Cold weather can be a risk to your health, particularly if you are over 65 or have health conditions.
 The cold thickens blood and increases blood pressure, and breathing in cold air can increase the risk of chest infections.